 Southern Mobility offers a complete servicing and breakdown service.
-All mechanical mobility equipment needs regular servicing to keep it in tip top condition.
-Stairlifts, electric wheelchairs, scooters and hoists (which need to meet health and safety requirements) are safer and more reliable when regularly serviced by a competent engineer.
+We recommend all mechanical mobility equipment be regularly serviced to keep it in tip top condition.
+Stairlifts, electric wheelchairs, scooters and hoists are more reliable when regularly serviced by a competent engineer.

 Having the equipment you rely on professionally maintained saves money in the long run.
-All to often, inconvenient and expensive breakdowns are the direct result of a poor maintenance programme.
+All to often, inconvenient and expensive breakdowns are normally result of a poor maintenance programme.

 Hoist Servicing and Load Testing (LOLER)

 Let us ensure your hoists meet health and safety regulations with our comprehensive service.
 Southern Mobility offers:

 - Competitive call out and servicing charges.

 - Peace of mind, we arrange service and testing when it is due.

 - Annual mandatory safety certificate issued in accordance with Registered Nursing Home.